spdx/spdx-spec/docs/annexes/spdx-license-expressions.md

 The "AND" operator is the only operator that can be used in conjuction with the special identifiers "NONE" or "NOASSERTION".

-It is allowed to use the operator in lower case form `and`.

 ### Additive "WITH" operator

 Sometimes license texts are found with additional text, which might or might not modify the original license terms.